Writing with AI – Syllabus (ENC 3370)

 The rapid progression of generative artificial intelligence raises profound questions about the future of human agency, creativity, authorship, copyright, intellectual property, and the role of writing in learning and knowledge production.
 In 2022 Anderson and Rainie, in partnership with the Pew Research Center, surveyed 540 “technology innovators, developers, business and policy leaders, researchers, academics and activists.”
-They found that 56% of the experts believe AI will limit human agency, expression, and creativity.
+Remarkably, they found that 56% of the experts believe AI will limit human agency, expression, and creativity.

 In a subsequent study, Rainie and Anderson surveyed and canvassed, in partnership with Elon University’s Imagining the Digital Future Center,” hundreds of global technology experts to investigate their thoughts on AI and the future of humanity.
-One of the five major concerns expressed by these global experts was the fear that “humanity could be greatly enfeebled by AI:”
+One of the five major concerns expressed by these global experts was the fear that humanity could be greatly enfeebled by AI:”

 A share of these experts focused on the ways people’s uses of AI could diminish human agency and skills.
 Some warned it will nearly eliminate critical thinking, reading and decision-making abilities and healthy, in-person connectedness, and lead to more mental health problems.
 Some said they fear the impact of mass unemployment on people’s psyches and behaviors due to a loss of identity, structure and purpose.
 Some warned these factors combined with a deepening of inequities may prompt violence (Rainie and Anderson 2024).